kiko-software/kiko-datepicker-guide/README.md

-# Instructions for integrating a custom datepicker into a Kiko Chatbot dialogue
+# Integrate a custom datepicker
 ## Introduction
 With the Kiko software you can create a chatbot that replaces your online forms - https://www.kiko.bot You can define the behaviour of the form dialogue yourself using an external subbot and web service.